Status and phase

 Full description

-To determine the safest dose, participants will receive different amounts of the investigational retinal tracer.
-The first group of participants taking part in the study will receive a low dose of AMDX-2011P.
-If no major side effects occur, the dose will be increased for the next group of participants.
+The primary objective of this study is to evaluate the safety and tolerability of three different doses of AMDX-2011P (25mg, 50mg, or 100mg) given as a single intravenous dose in patients with neurodegenerative diseases (Parkinson's disease and ALS).
+The first cohort of participants taking part in the study will receive the lowest dose of AMDX-2011P (25mg).
+If no major side effects occur, the dose will be increased for the next group of participants to 50mg and then to 100mg.

 Enrollment